memgraph/roadmap/README.md

 ## Skills Graph 🧰

-What should I master to tackle my use-case using Memgraph?
+What should I master to tackle my use case using Memgraph?

 Graph meisters skills:
   * cypher